ikeaboy88/cubert/Cubert/readme.txt

 5b.
 When the solution has been found, the PC automatically sends the solving sequence to Cubert

 5c.
-Press orange button to make Cubert solve the cube
+Press orange button to make Cubert solve the cube (8 quarter turns should take about 60 s)

 Make another solve